Types and functions of stem cells

 Wellcome Trust: Stem cells

-The Wellcome Trust site is an authoritative UK website that provides teachers with detailed information about stem cells including:
+The Welcome Trust site is an authoritative UK website that provides teachers with links to current summaries of research findings, often with links to publications.
+Search for “stem cells” for information including:

 - Properties of stem cells